-Parent Handbook
+Parent Handbook 2023-2024

-SUPPORTIVE FOCUSSED BRILLIANT
+SUPPORTIVE FOCUSED BRILLIANT

-WELCOME
+1. WELCOME

-The Sixth Form Bolton is one of the UK's leading Sixth Form College's and our year-on-year outstanding results ensure that we offer the very best opportunities for our students.
-With our student success rates reaching their highest ever levels, this is an excellent time for your child to start their studies with us
+The Sixth Form Bolton is one of the UK's leading Sixth Form College's and our yearon-year outstanding results ensure that we offer the very best opportunities for our students.
+With our student success rates reaching their highest ever levels, this is an excellent time for your child to start their studies with us.

 The Sixth Form is committed to your child's education and providing them with very best opportunities to succeed and progress over their next two years with us.
-The Sixth Form is a great place to study, with excellent facilities, teachers and tutors are very friendly and approachable and there is a lot of support available.
-We provide a safe, happy and high-quality learning experience that will stretch and challenge your child to achieve their full potential and tutors are always there to help you or your child when you need.
+The Sixth Form is a great place to study, with excellent facilities.
+Teachers and Progress Coaches are very friendly and approachable and there is a lot of support available.
+We provide a safe, happy and high-quality learning experience that will stretch and challenge your child to achieve their full potential and Progress Coaches are always there to help you or your child when you need.

-We are extremely proud of our students and their success.
-Students tell us they enjoy their time with us and values such as commitment, responsibility, honesty, good manners and respect complement the high levels of academic success and skills gained, that equip them ready for university, higher apprenticeships or employment.
+We are extremely proud of our students and their achievements.
+Students tell us they enjoy their time with us and values such as commitment, responsibility, honesty, good manners and respect complement the high levels of academic success and skills gained, that ultimately equips them ready for university, higher apprenticeships or employment.